breezlyqa-arch/breezlyqa-arch.github.io/README.md

 US4 is an unblоcked site created by Voucan.
 _______________________________________________________________________________________
 This is a forked and modified copy.
 There may be errors in code directory.
-If you find any errors you may not do anything because I have no discord server 😔 - TS GUY FORKED MY REPO WHY NOT US4 HES CLAMING ITS HIS: https://github.com/7-7-7-10/7-7-7-10.github.io
+If you find any errors you may not do anything because I have no discord server ✌️